nasironeeb/hopla/README.rst

 Perspectives
 ============

-It will be nice add generalize some concepts (ie., accept different kind of script).
+It will be nice to generalize some concepts (ie., accept different kind of script).